 It’s a great deal if you shop a lot online (we do).
 And it always feels like a “thank you” reward, even though we pay to have that perk.

 But even more importantly, guess where she goes first now for most of our online shopping?
-Testing by other businesses too also show that “free shipping” is a powerful addition to offers.
+Testing by other businesses also shows that “free shipping” is a powerful addition to offers.

 Even better, try a phrase like, “As my way of saying thank you, I’ll even cover your shipping costs.
 You’ll pay nothing.”